NBA Trade Rumors: Kevin Love To Boston Celtics Or Utah Jazz?

-Kevin Love, who has been a subject of trade rumors for quite a while, might be the next name to be added in Cavs’ trade with the Celtics.
+Kevin Love, who has been a subject of trade rumors for quite a while, might be the next name to be added in a Cavs’ trade with the Celtics.
 Or he could also be acquired by the Utah Jazz.

 A few days ago, it was reported that the Cleveland Cavaliers might veto the deal to trade Kyrie Irving with a couple of the Boston Celtics assets in line with its concerns on Isaiah Thomas’ injured hip.
-The Cavs reportedly wanted to seek another trade asset in addition to two-time All-Star Thomas, forward Jae Crowder, center Ante Zizic and an unprotected 2018 first-round pick via Brooklyn Nets, ESPN reported.
+The Cavs reportedly wanted to seek another trade asset in addition to two-time All-Star Thomas, forward Jae Crowder, center Ante Zizic, and an unprotected 2018 first-round pick via Brooklyn Nets, ESPN reported.

 If an adjustment would push through, Metro US said it is possible that Danny Ainge will put forward Kevin Love’s name.
 The Celtics have long wanted to have Love to be on their team, and his game would be a better complement to Irving’s.
 Unfortunately, with money in the equation, trading Love would cost the Celtics another huge deal, so it is unlikely it would go down.